 I was always a bit of a homebody growing up.
 I remember sleepovers at friends houses ending in tears, me waiting for mum to come and pick me up, because I’d had enough.
-I wanted to go home.
+Going home was always the best option to me.
 I liked my bed and my things.
 I didn’t expect to like travel at all, thinking I would be terribly homesick.
 But after my first big trip overseas, things changed.
 This is my reflection on travel.

 I loved seeing the history I’d learnt about at school come to life.
 I liked trying new foods, and seeing how different people lived around the world.
 True, you always get a bit of a skewed perspective when you travel, but it’s better than no perspective at all.
 I made a promise to myself to see as much of the world as I could.
 Whenever an opportunity to travel has arisen, I’ve always tried to take it up.
 I’ve visited 30 countries so far, many of them several times.